Simple-ML/Simple-ML/docs/DSL/tutorial/README.md

+# Simple-ML DSL Tutorial

+The Simple-ML DSL is split into two main parts:

+* The _[workflow language][workflow-language]_ is used to solve specific Machine Learning problems.
+Unless you want to add functionality to Simple-ML this sublanguage is all you need to learn.
+To use the workflow language, create a file with the extension `.smlflow`.
-The Simple-ML DSL is split into two main parts: The _[workflow language](./Workflow-Language.md)_ is used to solve specific machine learning problems.
-The _[stub language](./Stub-Language.md)_ is used to integrate code written in an external (general-purpose) programming language such a Python into Simple-ML so it can be used in the workflow language.
-Finally, both parts of the language use [packages and imports](./Packages-and-Imports.md) to avoid conflicts that could arise if two concepts have the same name.
+* The _[stub language][stub-language]_ is used to integrate external code written in Python into Simple-ML so it can be used in the [workflow language][workflow-language].
+The main purpose of this sublanguage is to define the [Simple-ML Standard Library (stdlib)][stdlib].
+To use the stub language, create a file with the extension `.smlstub`.

-**TODO:** Explain the two types of Simple-ML files
+Both parts of the language use [packages and imports][packages-imports] to avoid conflicts that could arise if two declarations have the same name.

+[workflow-language]: ./Workflow-Language.md
+[stub-language]: ./Stub-Language.md
+[stdlib]: ../../../DSL/de.unibonn.simpleml/src/main/resources/stdlib
+[packages-imports]: ./Packages-and-Imports.md